starjunky04/People-arent-Cargo/README.md

 # Computational Practices: Visualisation and Sensing Assignment
 ## People aren't Cargo

 This is my final project for Data Visualisation and Sensing.
 It is about slavery in the golden age of piracy.
 The inspiration came from a deleted scene from Pirates of the Caribbean: At World's End.
-The portfolio contains more about the topic and the process.
+I plan on developing this project further, this is the first working version.

 ### How to use the website: